Dependency-Aware Compilation for Surface Code Quantum Architectures: Surface Code Compilation: A Primer

-Quantum gates are unitary transformations on the state of one or more qubits.
-The gates relevant to this work are the one-qubit $\T$ gate and the two-qubit controlled-not (\cnot) gate.
-The \cnot gate is not symmetric in its arguments; the first input is the \emph{control} qubit and the second is the \emph{target} qubit.
-With the addition of one gate, the Hadamard gate, we have a universal gate set, allowing us to approximate arbitrary unitary transformations to arbitrary precision.
-The Hadamard gate differs from the \cnot and $\T$ gates in that it can be performed ``virtually'' in classical control software on fault-tolerant quantum computers \cite{Litinski2018latticesurgery}.
-For this reason, we focus on executing \cnot and $\T$ gates.

-A \emph{quantum circuit} is a sequence of gate applications.
-A common representation of a quantum circuit is shown in \cref{simpl-circ}.
-Each horizontal wire represents a qubit.
-This circuit consists of two parallel operations: a \cnot between qubits $q_0$ and $q_1$ and a $\T$ gate on $q_2$.
-We will sometimes refer to the \emph{depth} of a circuit, which is the longest chain of dependent operations.
-This circuit has a depth of 1.
+In this section, we describe the surface code mapping and routing problem, present illustrative examples, and provide a high-level overview of our approach.

-\paragraph{Quantum error correction} Physical realizations of the qubit are extremely delicate and subject to unintended changes of state due to interactions with environmental factors or energy decays, leading to errors in computation.

-The leading approach to overcome these challenges is called a surface code \cite{Fowler_2012}.
-A surface code encodes a logical qubit using a two-dimensional lattice of physical qubits; an example of a logical qubit encoded using a surface code is shown in the insert on the left of \cref{fig:blank_arch}.
-Each physical qubit in the lattice is designated as either a data qubit (large circles in the figure) or a measurement qubit (small circle).
+\paragraph{Quantum error correction} Physical realizations of qubits are extremely delicate and subject to unintended changes of state, leading to computational errors.
+The leading approach to address errors is called a surface code \cite{Fowler_2012}.
+A surface code encodes a logical qubit using a two-dimensional lattice of physical qubits; an example of a logical qubit encoded using a surface code is shown on the left of \cref{fig:blank_arch}.
+Each physical qubit in the lattice is designated as either a data qubit (large circles in the figure) or a measurement qubit (small circles).
 Data qubits carry the state of the logical qubit, whereas measurement qubits are repeatedly measured to detect errors.
-There are two types of measurement qubits (indicated by color of the surrounding region in the figure) to detect the two classes of qubit error: bit-flips and phase-flips.

-As depicted on the right of \cref{fig:blank_arch}, multiple surface code logical qubits can be encoded into one large lattice of physical qubits as long as they are separated by a buffer of physical qubits, represented by the gaps between squares.
+There are two types of measurement qubits (indicated by color of the surrounding region in the figure) to detect both bit-flip and phase-flip errors.
+As depicted on the right of \cref{fig:blank_arch}, a surface code quantum device consists of multiple surface code logical qubits encoded into one large lattice of physical qubits.